Rizwan Farook and Tashfeen Malik

-Syed Rizwan Farook (June 14, 1987 – December 2, 2015) and Tashfeen Malik (July 13, 1986 – December 2, 2015) were the two perpetrators of a terrorist attack at the Inland Regional Center in San Bernardino, California, United States on December 2, 2015.
+Syed Rizwan Farook (June 14, 1987 – December 2, 2015) and Tashfeen Malik (July 13, 1986 – December 2, 2015) were a Pakistani-American mass murder duo who were the two perpetrators of an Islamic terrorist attack at the Inland Regional Center in San Bernardino, California, United States on December 2, 2015.
 In the attack, they killed 14 people and injured 22 others.
 Both died in a shootout with law enforcement later that day.

 Backgrounds

 Rizwan Farook

-Farook was born in Chicago, Illinois, and was a U.S. citizen.
-His parents had immigrated from Pakistan.
+Syed Rizwan Farook was born on June 14, 1987 in Chicago, Illinois, to Muslim immigrants from Pakistan.

 Personal life

 According to sources, Farook had a "troubled childhood" and grew up in an abusive home in which his father was often violent towards his mother.
 Farook grew up in Riverside, California, and attended La Sierra High School, graduating in 2004, one year early.
 He attended California State University, San Bernardino, and received a bachelor's degree in environmental health in either 2009 or 2010.
 He was a student for one semester in 2014 at California State University, Fullerton in their graduate program for environmental engineering, but never completed the program.

 Farook had a profile on the dating website iMilap.com, in which he listed backyard target practice as a hobby.
 A lawyer for Farook's family also said that he would go to firing ranges by himself.

 Farook worked as a food inspector for the San Bernardino County Department of Public Health for five years before the shooting.
 From July to December 2010, he was a seasonal employee for the county.
 He was hired as an environmental health specialist trainee on January 28, 2012, and became a permanent employee on February 8, 2014.
 Coworkers described Farook as quiet and polite, and said that he held no obvious grudges.